phc-s/portfolio/README.md

 + Experience - I will insert about my academic experience (professional is going to come).
 + Practical Projects - My real projects made online in World Wide Web domains.
 + Personal Projects - My personal projects that are stored on GitHub (not all of them are public).
++ Footer - End with a message of contact, links to social media and credits.

 ## Prototype 🖵: